rwpalmer/tzLib/README.md

 * IANA maintains the time zone database that communication companies and OS vendors use to manage local time world wide.

-* Using an IANA defined time zone ID as a key, tzLIb issues a PHP query to an HTTP server to obtain the time zone data it needs to configure local time and to perform DST transitions at the proper time.
+* Using an IANA defined time zone ID as a key, tzLIb issues a PHP query to an HTTP server to obtain the time zone data it needs to configure local time and to perform DST transitions at their scheduled time.

 * Time zone data is stored in EEPROM to assue that the data is available whenever the system reboots, even if no network connection is available at that time.